mesosphere/marathon/docs/index.md

 - [Metrics](https://mesosphere.github.io/marathon/docs/metrics.html).
 Query them at /metrics in JSON format or push them to systems like graphite, statsd and Datadog.
 - [Complete REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) for easy integration and scriptability.

-## DCOS features
+## DC/OS features

-Running on DCOS, Marathon gains the following additional features:
+Running on DC/OS, Marathon gains the following additional features:

 - Virtual IP routing.
 Allocate a dedicated, virtual address to your app.
 Your app is now reachable anywhere in the cluster, wherever it might be scheduled.
 Load balancing and rerouting around failures are done automatically.
-- Authorization (DCOS Enterprise Edition only).
+- Authorization (DC/OS Enterprise Edition only).
 True multitenancy with each user or group having access to their own applications and groups.

 ## Examples